brannn/csv2iceberg/README.md

 # - 2-column table (with reference=5): uses ~2.5x max_bytes (larger batches)
 ```

-This feature is especially valuable when working with tables of varying widths, as it intelligently balances the number of statements per batch based on the actual column count.
+This feature is especially valuable when working with tables of varying widths, as it balances the number of statements per batch based on the actual column count.

 ### Dry Run Mode